uday-rana/intro2oop/docs/04_Encapsulation/1_construction-and-destruction.md

 The compiler creates multiple objects defined in a single declaration in the order specified by the declaration.

-For example, the following code generates the output underneath:
+For example, the following code generates the output below:

 ```cpp
 // Constructors